 A study conducted by the Reputation Institute showed that 15% of people in the US had heard of the program, and 100% of those people stated they were more likely to purchase Aflac's products.

-Committee for Children (CfC) funded research to explore the connection between fidgeting and self-soothing, leading to the creation of early low-fidelity prototypes.
-After testing these prototypes in field studies and publishing positive early outcomes, CfC looked to Sproutel to commercialize their research, resulting in Purrble.
+Committee for Children (CFC) funded research to explore the connection between fidgeting and self-soothing, leading to the creation of early low-fidelity prototypes.
+After testing these prototypes in field studies and publishing positive early outcomes, CFC looked to Sproutel to commercialize their research, resulting in the Purrble companion.

-Ongoing research is studying the effects of Purrble in a randomized controlled trial.
+Ongoing research is studying the effects of the Purrble companion in a randomized controlled trial.
 Preliminary research showed that:

-73% of parents reported their child is experiencing challenges with emotions, concentration, and behavior during COVID.91% of those parents reported that Purrble played a role in improving these challenges.
+73% of parents reported their child is experiencing challenges with emotions, concentration, and behavior during COVID.91% of those parents reported that the Purrble companion played a role in improving these challenges.

-We are currently seeking partners to distribute Purrble to high-need groups, such as children in foster care and victims of trauma.
+We are currently seeking partners to distribute the Purrble companion to high-need groups, such as children in foster care and victims of trauma.

 In leading commercialization, Sproutel incrementally de-risked the process, from an early idea to a compelling product on the market.